thomas051083/psd-psw/_exclusives-2020/Merchant Exclusives.md

 ### Merchant Exclusives <br>
 All public officers are eligible for the merchant exclusives.<br>
 <br>
-<i>All promotions are subjected to change.
-Promotions are valid from 1 to 31 Oct unless otherwise stated.
-Prevailing Safe Management measures apply.
+<i>Promotions are valid from 1 to 31 Oct unless otherwise stated.
 Details and terms will be uploaded to www.csc.sg/psweek soon </i><br>
 <br>

 <table>